 Moscow's major employers are heavily represented in the sectors of education, health care, retail, and government.
 These four sectors represent 65 percent of Moscow's economy.
-The Latah County unemployment rate (not seasonally adjusted) for the month ending in September 2019 was 2.1 percent compared with 1.8 percent in September 2018.
-The September 2019 unemployment rate (not seasonally adjusted) of 2.1 percent was below a state unemployment rate of 2.9 percent and a national unemployment rate of 3.5 percent.
+The Latah County unemployment rate (not seasonally adjusted) for the month ending in September 2020 was 5.2 percent compared with 2.1 percent in September 2019.
+The September 2020 unemployment rate (not seasonally adjusted) of 5.2 percent was below a state unemployment rate of 5.6 percent and a national unemployment rate of 7.9 percent.
+The elevated unemployment rates are likely related to the COVID-19 pandemic and associated economic disruption and recession that has resulted.(1)

-Latah County saw employment expansion in the following sectors from 2018 - 2019:
+Latah County saw employment expansion in the following sectors from 2018 - 2019: (1)